 Four compost recipe groups (with four replicates in each group) were formulated with addition of effective microbial culture (Lactobacillus plantarum, Lactobacillus casei, Saccharomyces cerevisiae and Rhodopseudomonas palustris) in two groups (Table.
-1) How microbes obtained and volume used and is it purely only the mentioned species or mixture of fungi etc.,?
-Need more explanation on microbial addition as it is the major contributor of temperature formation and decomposition etc.,
+1).
+Microbial culture was used in the liquid form and sprinkled on the waste material.